geovedi/book-notes/2000/code.en.md

 But that's where we stopped.
 Beyond whole numbers, mathematicians also define rational numbers as those numbers that can be represented as a ratio of two whole numbers.
 This ratio is also referred to as a fraction.
 For example, ¾ is a rational number because it's the ratio of 3 and 4.
 We can also write this number in decimal fraction, or just decimal, form: 0.75.

 When we write a number in decimal form, it really indicates a fraction.
-You'll recall from Chapter 7 that in a decimal number system, digits to the left of the decimal point are multiples of integral powers of ten.
+You'll recall from previous chapter that in a decimal number system, digits to the left of the decimal point are multiples of integral powers of ten.
 Similarly, digits to the right of the decimal point are multiples of negative powers of ten.
-In Chapter 7, I used the example 42,705.684, showing first that it's equal to 4 x 10,000 + 2 x 1000 + 7 x 100 + 0 x 10 + 5 x 1 + 6 ÷ 10 + 8 ÷ 100 + 4 ÷ 1000.
+The author used the example 42,705.684, showing first that it's equal to 4 x 10,000 + 2 x 1000 + 7 x 100 + 0 x 10 + 5 x 1 + 6 ÷ 10 + 8 ÷ 100 + 4 ÷ 1000.
 Notice the division signs.
-Then I showed how you can write this sequence without any division: 4 x 10,000 + 2 x 1000 + 7 x 100 + 0 x 10 + 5 x 1 + 6 x 0.1 + 8 x 0.01 + 4 x 0.001.
+Then the author showed how you can write this sequence without any division: 4 x 10,000 + 2 x 1000 + 7 x 100 + 0 x 10 + 5 x 1 + 6 x 0.1 + 8 x 0.01 + 4 x 0.001.
 And finally, here's the number using powers of ten: 4 x 10^4 + 2 x 10^3 + 7 x 10^2 + 0 x 10^1 + 5 x 10^0 + 6 x 10^-1 + 8 x 10^-2 + 4 x 10^-3.

 Some rational numbers aren't so easily represented as decimals, the most obvious being 1/3.
 If you divide 3 into 1, you'll find that 1/3 is equal to 0.3333333333333333333333333333333333333333333333333333…and on and on and on.
 It's common to write this more concisely with a little bar over the 3 to indicate that the digit repeats forever: 0.3̅.